 Guidelines provided in this document are not binding.
 The FIRST Board, after considering facts, may decide to act contrary to some of the guidelines presented here if there is a sufficient good reason for such decision.

-Despite being one of the goals FIRST cannot do is to guarantee that each and every attendee will have trouble-free event and individual experience may differ depending on circumstances.
-This is especially true when attendees interact directly with the local populace outside of the confines of the event venue or issues related to transport to and from the site.
+Despite being one of the goals, FIRST cannot guarantee that each and every attendee will have a trouble-free event and individual experiences may differ depending on circumstances.
+This is especially true when attendees interact directly with the local populace outside of the confines of the event venue or there are issues related to transport to and from the site.

-The FIRST community is based on trust and while it is possible to develop trusting relationship remotely, it is much easier and quicker to create and deepen trust when meeting in person.
+The FIRST community is based on trust and while it is possible to develop trusting relationships remotely, it is much easier and quicker to create and deepen trust when meeting in person.